Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Kimi K2.5 (Reasoning)

 Pick GLM-5.1 if you want the stronger benchmark profile.
-Kimi K2.5 (Reasoning) only becomes the better choice if knowledge is the priority.
+Kimi K2.5 (Reasoning) only becomes the better choice if knowledge is the priority or you want the cheaper token bill.

 Agentic